 Resilience to failure, and availability

-UPS system redundancy depends conceptually on connecting a number of modules in parallel, irrespective of the technology used within the modules.
+UPS power system redundancy depends conceptually on connecting a number of modules in parallel, irrespective of the technology used within the modules.
 For example we can refer to N+1 redundancy, where N represents the number of modules required to fully support a given critical load.
 If any single module fails, the others, between them, still have sufficient capacity to fully support the load – and allow repairs to be effected – without any interruption of power.

 If greater security is required, an N+2 solution can be configured, which tolerates two modules failing simultaneously.
 Another concept, which should be mentioned in connection with Tier 4 data centres is 2N redundancy.
 From the data centre’s perspective, 2N does not refer to the UPS topology, but instead to an arrangement in which the critical load is fed by two completely independent power lines, each supported by their own entirely separate UPS system.

-Fig.1 below shows a redundant UPS system comprising three modules connected directly to the critical load.
+Fig.1 below shows a redundant uninterruptible power supply system comprising three modules connected directly to the critical load.
 This is an N+1 redundant system if the load is, say, 200 kVA and the modules are 100 kVA each.
 During normal operation the load is shared equally, with each module supplying just under 67 kVA.
 If one module fails, power delivery continues without interruption as the two remaining modules supply 100 kVA each.
 Note that this a ‘de-centralised parallel architecture’; so-called because no single central point of failure exists in the UPS power path.
 Each UPS module has its own static bypass switch, which automatically isolates it from the critical load if it develops a fault.

 De-centralisation means some duplication of control and switching components as each UPS module has its own static bypass switch.
 However, centralised systems require a central static switch (CSS) to manage the power path to the critical load.
 This typically requires a separate cabinet, making the system larger, more complicated to install and more expensive than its de-centralised counterpart.
 When these factors are considered together with the de-centralised system’s elimination of single points of failure, the popularity of de-centralised architectures becomes obvious.